Medical Policy: 02.04.46

 and medical literature becomes available.

+Inherited thrombophilia is a genetic tendency to venous thromboembolism (VTE).
+Common causes include Factor V Leiden (the most common condition), the prothrombin gene mutation, and deficiencies in protein S, protein C, and antithrombin.
 Genetic testing for gene variants associated with thrombophilias is available for factor V Leiden, the prothrombin G20210A mutation, and MTHFR.

 Inherited thrombophilias are a group of clinical conditions characterized by genetic variant defects associated with a predisposition to thrombosis.
 However, not all patients with a genetic predisposition to thrombosis will develop VTE.
 The presence of inherited thrombophilia will presumably interact with other VTE risk factors to determine a patient’s VTE risk.